COVID-19 and Hodgkin Lymphoma: Frequently Asked Questions

 For early stage, favorable disease?

 For early favorable disease two cycles of ABVD and limited radiotherapy (20 Gy) remains an option, but requires multiple visits for radiotherapy, more than the alternative of ABVD X 4 with an interim PET/CT.
-However, modifications to radiotherapy dose and schedule for the COVID-19 emergency have recently been published.1 Many centers already have moved to omitting bleomycin in early stage patients after a negative interim PET extending the RATHL data to early stage favorable patients, thereby reducing risk.
-PET/CT availability is becoming problematic at some of our centers and its loss will require modifications in our treatment approaches.
+However, modifications to radiotherapy dose and schedule for the COVID-19 emergency have recently been published (See recently posted ILROG guidelines referenced below).
+Many centers already have moved to omitting bleomycin in early stage patients after a negative interim PET extending the RATHL data to early stage favorable patients, thereby reducing risk.

 For early stage, unfavorable disease?